 This article lists requirements and dependencies for running SSProtect on your computer.

-SSProtect - or more precisely the :Foundation Client (which runs on your host computer) - is as a result relatively small (tiny), and is comprised of an Executable and several DLLs that run on Windows laptop, desktop, workstation, and even server computers to protect document/ data files and Outlook Email messages.
-The footprint, as of v10.7.x, is as follows:
+SSProtect - or more precisely the :Foundation Client (which runs on your host computer) - is as a result very small, comprised of an Executable and several DLLs that run on Windows laptop, desktop, workstation, and even server computers* to protect document/ data files and Outlook Email messages.
+The footprint, as of v11.1, is as follows:

 - SSProtect FAST UPDATE: ~ 3.6 MB